distcomp/pyomo-everest/README.md

 ---------------
 It is assumed that you are a registered Everest user and a member of the **@optMod** users group (see https://optmod.distcomp.org/about)

-1) Get a copy of Everests's Python API (it is Python 2.7, 3.7 compatible):
+1) Get a copy of Everests's Python API [it is Python 2.7, 3.12.9 (tested), compatible]:

    `wget https://gitlab.com/everest/python-api/raw/master/everest.py`